makramab/mom-assistant/PROJECT_OVERVIEW.md

 ---

-This document provides a high-level summary of the SahabatSehat platform.
+This document provides a high-level summary of the ChildBright platform.
 For detailed implementation steps, see TODO.md.
 For feature breakdowns and curriculum, see UPDATED_NEWEST_PLAN.md.